World Digital Media Awards winners inspire emotion, awe

-MinMote, a fashion website complete with a range of daily tips and inspiration, introduced e-commerce to allow users to shop directly from an article with a single click as the mood took them.
+MinMote, a fashion website complete with a range of daily tips and inspiration, introduced e-commerce to allow users to shop directly from an article with a single click.
 In describing the project, the company said its “commercial collaboration with Sobazaar played a crucial role in bringing in new revenue while maintaining editorial integrity and giving the user a simple and user-friendly buy option.
 We wanted the user experience to be very simple so they could actually get a true idea visually of the clothes that they are going to buy.”

 Best Use of Online Video

 Winner: The Straits Times – Singapore Press Holdings

 Project: It Changed My Life Series